gensx-inc/gensx/README.md

 Most LLM frameworks are graph oriented--you express your workflow with nodes, edges, and a global state object.
 GenSX takes a different approach--you compose your workflow with components, and GenSX handles the execution for you.

-Building a component looks a lot like a React component:
+Components in GenSX look a lot like a React components:

 ```tsx
 import { gsx } from "gensx";